 A model home from the early Spirit Trail Collection.
 Good design is timeless, but compare with today’s Somerset model, sporting a cooler palette and cleaner lines.

 View of the 8,200-acre Backcountry Wilderness Area just behind us.
 Hasn't changed a bit.
 And best of all, it never will.

-For more information on Shea Homes and what we're up to at the Colorado division, like us on Facebook, follow us on Instagram and Google+, get inspired with us on Pinterest, and enjoy our community videos on our YouTube channel.
+For more information on Shea Homes and what we're up to at the Colorado division, like us on Facebook, follow us on Instagram, get inspired with us on Pinterest, and enjoy our community videos on our YouTube channel.